tishap/Medicare_final_project/Backend/README.md

 # MediCare Backend

-This project provides the backend services for the MediBlock platform, designed to connect patients and doctors.
+This project provides the backend services for the MediCare platform, designed to connect patients and doctors.
 It's built using Next.js, a React framework, and is currently hosted on Vercel.
 The backend supports various CRUD operations (except deletion) to ensure platform resilience and is connected to a MongoDB database for data management.

 ## Table of Contents